mennylevinski/light-net-scanner/README.md

 # 🔍 Light Network Scanner

-A lightweight, open-source Python tool for discovering devices on your local network.
+A lightweight, open-source Python tool for discovering devices on your local **Class C** networks.
 Built for **ethical diagnostics**, **security awareness**, and **administrative auditing**.

 ---